 There were other problems on the video too.
 For example, her bird guano comment didn’t really make sense since by World War Two it wasn’t economically realistic to use it any more –the guano, mined in Peru, had been largely used up – it’s not a quickly renewable source of fertilizer.
 And the rain forest analogy she used is a terrible one because a rain forest is a relatively closed system containing organisms highly specialized for living in that environment while food production systems aren’t closed systems (and can’t be unless we reuse our own waste for fertilizer).
 But I’ll leave those alone.
 They were more irritating than infuriating.

 Unfortunately Dr. Ingham has a little bit of a history with getting accurate information out.
-I won’t go into it, but you can read the following if you’re interested:
+I won’t go into here, but you can use the links below to read about it in more detail.

 I believe that the Rodale Institute is a quality institution, that its goals are honorable, and that organic techniques need to be given more consideration and implemented more frequently than they currently are in our country and the world.
 That said, I question how seriously the good work that Rodale does will be taken with Dr. Ingham as its Chief Scientist if she continues to deliver information of the quality seen in this video.